BiscuitUmU/DalamudWorker/README.md

  - `DOWNLOAD_COUNT`: This will change what's shown on the download count in the plugin installer.
  - `GITHUB_USER_AGENT`: This will change what user-agent will be used to fetch from the GitHub API (**CHANGE THIS!**)

-## For a working example of this please check out the FantasyPlayer repo
+## For a working example of the Github actions please check out the FantasyPlayer repo
 https://github.com/BiscuitUmU/FantasyPlayer/tree/testing/.github/workflows